flocked/FZQuicklook/README.md

 Create previews of files presented either in a panel similar to Finder's Quicklook or in a view.

-**For a full documentation take a look at the included documentation located at */Documentation/*.
-Opening the file launches Xcode's documentation browser.
+**For a full documentation take a look at the included documentation located at *Documentation*.
+Opening the file launches Xcode's documentation browser.**

 ## QuicklookPreviewable
  A protocol that defines a set of properties you implement to make a preview that can be displayed by `QuicklookPanel` and `QuicklookView`. `URL`, `NSURL` and `AVURLAsset` conform to QuicklookPreviewable.